Front-End Optimization: How to Improve Website Performance

 While technically not a front-end issue, server-side performance can impact the overall performance of a website.
 Slow server response times can delay the loading of HTML documents, which in turn delays all subsequent resource loading and rendering.

-Measuring the Performance of Your Front-End Code
+How to Measure the Performance of Your Front-End Code

 Google Lighthouse